jeertmans/manim-slides/paper/paper.md

 Manim Slides is commited to be an easy-to-use tool, with minimal installation procedure and few modifications required.
-It can either be used locally with its graphical user interface (GUI), or shared via HTML thanks to the RevealJS Javascript package [@revealjs].
+It can either be used locally with its graphical user interface (GUI), or shared via one of the two formats it can convert to:

+* an HTML page thanks to the RevealJS Javascript package [@revealjs];
+* or a PowerPoint (`.pptx`) file.

-This work has a very similar syntax to Manim and offers a comprehensive documentation hosted on [GitHub pages](https://eertmans.be/manim-slides/), see
+This work has a very similar syntax to Manim and offers a comprehensive documentation hosted on [GitHub pages](https://jeertmans.github.io/manim-slides/), see
 \autoref{fig:docs}.

 ![Manim Slides' documentation homepage.\label{fig:docs}](docs.png)